-The Program Committee supports innovative formats that will encourage bold thinking, lively dialogue, and audience involvement.
+The Program Committee supports innovative approaches that will encourage bold thinking, lively dialogue, and audience involvement.
 We urge session organizers to explore ways in which ideas can be communicated most effectively and ways in which the audience can contribute to the liveliness of the dialogue.
 We encourage a variety of presentation formats.
-The following list of potential formats for the panel illustrates a range of styles, but is not meant to confine your options:
+The following list of potential models for organizing your panel illustrates a range of styles but is not meant to confine your options:

-- Formats that highlight through their structure a clash of perspectives, interpretations, or methodologies.
+- Sessions that highlight through their structure a clash of perspectives, interpretations, or methodologies.

-- Formats involving the discussion of primary sources.
+- Sessions involving the discussion of primary sources.

-- Formats in which commentators begin by summarizing and commenting on the papers, to which the authors then respond.
+- Sessions in which commentators begin by summarizing and commenting on the papers, to which the authors then respond.

 - Workshop-style sessions on works-in-progress.

-- Formats in which a single, major paper, film, or book is the subject of attention.
+- Sessions in which a single, major paper, film, or book is the subject of attention.
 The commentary and other papers would focus on the work in question.

 - Roundtables that examine teaching in the field or that explore innovative approaches to teaching a particular subject.

-- Formats involving a performance, presentation, or reading of a creative work followed by a discussion.
+- Sessions involving a performance, presentation, or reading of a creative work followed by a discussion.

-- Formats that involve pre-circulating papers available to all attendees.* In these panels members of the audience would be expected to have read the papers in advance and presenters would give only brief introductory remarks (for example, five minutes) before comments and discussion.
+- Sessions that involve pre-circulating papers available to all attendees.* In these panels members of the audience would be expected to have read the papers in advance and presenters would give only brief introductory remarks (for example, for five minutes) before comments and discussion.

-Session organizers suggesting innovative formats should check the appropriate box on the application form and make a case for the innovative character of the panel’s format in their proposals.
-If you are submitting an innovative format that includes paper presentations, select the Organized Panel proposal type.
-If your innovative format does not include papers, select either the Roundtable or Workshop proposal type.
+Session organizers suggesting innovative panels should check the appropriate box on the application form and make a case for the innovative character of the panel’s format in their proposals.
+If you are submitting an Innovative Panel proposal that includes paper presentations, select the Organized Panel proposal type.
+If your Innovative Panel does not include papers, select either the Roundtable or Workshop proposal type.
 Select ‘Yes’ on the application to the question “Would you like this proposal to be considered an Innovative Panel proposal?”
 Be sure to indicate what makes your roundtable or workshop innovative in your proposal (that is, indicate why these panels go beyond the usual expectations of a roundtable or a workshop).
 Organized Panels proposing the use of pre-circulating papers should clearly indicate this format in the proposal (please use the words “pre-circulating papers” at some point).

 Organizers of sessions with innovative formats need to keep in regular communication with participants about the special expectations of their panels (in terms of time limits, papers circulated among participants well in advance, presentation form, etc.).

 Panels involving pre-circulated papers are based on the expectation that papers will be completed well in advance and will be made available on the AAS website.
-Papers should be sent to the Association of Asian Studies at email@example.com between Feb.
-1 and Feb.
-21, 2022.
+Papers should be sent to the Association of Asian Studies at email@example.com by January 16 for virtual sessions or February 16 for the in-person conference.
 The papers will then be attached to the presentation in the itinerary planner and will be available to conference attendees, who will need to log in to the itinerary planner to gain access to the papers.
 The papers will be taken down from the itinerary planner shortly after the conference.
 Authors will thus have some protection against their papers being read by outsiders to the conference.
-Panel organizers will be responsible for informing panelists that they need to submit their papers to the AAS by Feb.
-22 at the latest and they need to limit any remarks on their papers in the panel session to a few minutes so that discussion time is maximized.
+Panel organizers will be responsible for informing panelists that they need to submit their papers by the dates listed above at the latest and they need to limit any remarks on their papers in the panel session to a few minutes so that discussion time is maximized.
 The conference program will identify the panel as one in which the papers are available to attendees in advance.